palantir/sls-packaging/readme.md

 Hard-coded required JVM options:
 - `-Djava.io.tmpdir=var/data/tmp`: Allocates temporary files inside the application installation folder rather than on `/tmp`; the latter is often space-constrained on cloud hosts.
+- `-Djna.tmpdir=var/data/tmp`: Allocates temporary JNA files inside the application installation folder rather than on `${USER}/.cache`; the latter is often space-constrained on cloud hosts and filling it up can result in users not being able to login.

 The `go-java-launcher` and `init.sh` launchers additionally append the list of JVM options specified in the `var/conf/launcher-custom.yml` [configuration file](https://github.com/palantir/go-java-launcher).
 Note that later